nfagerlund/temp-r-n-p/intro.md

   }
   ```

 * Each profile configures a layered technology stack, using multiple component modules and the built-in resource types.
-(In the diagram, `profile::jenkins::master` uses [rtyler/jenkins][], [puppetlabs/apt][], a home-built backup module, and some `package` and `file` resources.)
+(In the diagram, `profile::jenkins::master` uses rtyler/jenkins, puppetlabs/apt, a home-built backup module, and some `package` and `file` resources.)
 * Profiles can take configuration data from Hiera or Puppet lookup.
-* You limit your use of component module classes as follows:
+(In the diagram, three different hierarchy levels contribute data.)
-    * Component classes are always declared via a profile, and never assigned directly to a node.
+* Classes from component modules are always declared via a profile, and never assigned directly to a node.
-    * If they have class parameters, you specify them in the profile; never use Hiera or Puppet lookup to override component class params.
+    * If a component class has parameters, you specify them in the _profile;_ never use Hiera or Puppet lookup to override component class params.

-### Building configurations without roles and profiles
+## Building configurations without roles and profiles

 Without roles and profiles, people typically build system configurations in their node classifier or [main manifest][], using Hiera to handle tricky inheritance problems.
 A standard approach is to create a group of similar nodes and assign classes to it, then create child groups with extra classes for nodes that have additional needs.
 Another common pattern is to put everything in Hiera, using a very large hierarchy that reflects every variation in the infrastructure.

 If this works for you, then it works!
 You might not need roles and profiles.
 But most people find direct building gets difficult to understand and maintain over time.

-## Glossary of terms

-[glossary]: #glossary-of-terms

-* **Node classifier:** A tool that assigns classes to nodes.
-Generally means the Puppet Enterprise console, but can also be the [main manifest][] or Hiera.
-* **Component module:** A normal module that manages one particular technology.
-They're usually named after the software they manage (puppetlabs-apache, etc.), and are often written by third parties and published on the Puppet Forge.

-    In general, component modules are highly configurable, especially Forge modules that must serve a wide variety of people and needs.
-Their classes tend to have a lot of parameters.
-* **Profile:** A business-specific wrapper class that configures a layered technology stack (which might involve several pieces of software).
-They usually take advantage of classes and resources from several different component modules.

-    Profiles should have only a small amount of configuration, since they're already written to support your particular needs.

-    Profile classes should all be stored in one module, named `profile`.
-* **Role:** A business-specific wrapper class that builds a complete system configuration by declaring one or more profiles.

-    Roles should have no configuration.
-They should all be stored in a single module, named `role`.